Bojana Novakovic

-Bojana Novakovic (Бојана Новаковић, Bojana Novaković) is a Serbian-Australian actress.
-She is best known for her role as Det.
-Lizzie Needham on the drama television series Instinct (2017–2018).

-Novakovic's film roles include Drag Me to Hell (2009), Edge of Darkness (2010), Devil (2010), Generation Um...
-(2012), The Little Death (2014), I, Tonya (2017), and Birds of Prey (2020).
+Bojana Novakovic (Бојана Новаковић, Bojana Novaković) is an Australian actress.
+She is known for starring in the police procedural television series Instinct (2018–2019).
+In film, she has appeared in Drag Me to Hell (2009), Edge of Darkness (2010), Devil (2010), Generation Um...
+(2012), The Little Death (2014), I, Tonya (2017) and Birds of Prey (2020).

-Early life
+Early life and education

-Novakovic was born in Belgrade, SR Serbia, SFR Yugoslavia, to Serbian parents.
+Novakovic was born in Belgrade, Serbia, then part of Yugoslavia.
 Her younger sister, Valentina Novakovic, is also an actress.
-She moved to Australia in 1988, at the age of seven, and was initially interested in becoming a social worker or doctor, but she changed her mind and decided to pursue performing arts.
-Novakovic studied at The McDonald College in Sydney (where she was dux of 1999) and graduated from the National Institute of Dramatic Art with a bachelor's degree in dramatic arts in 2002.
+Novakovic moved to Australia in 1988 at age seven.

+She was initially interested in becoming a social worker or doctor, but eventually decided to pursue performing arts.
+Novakovic studied at The McDonald College in Sydney, where she was dux in 1998.
+She graduated from the National Institute of Dramatic Art in 2002.